NebulousLabs/Sia-UI/README.md

 ## Building Distributables

-Places into build/ folder, see the package.json for details
+Places packaged versions into build/ folder, see the package.json for details

 1. `npm run build`

 ## Cleaning up

+Removes node_modules, and **IMPORTANT**, your Sia state kept in app/dependencies, and the configuration settings from config.json.

 1. `npm run clean`